fcapovilla/caporss/README.md

 	export SESSION\_SECRET="My session secret..."

-5. Run CapoRSS using Thin:
+6. Run CapoRSS using Thin:

     thin start -R config.ru

+7. Open a web browser and go to "http://localhost:3000"
+8. The default username/password is "admin"/"admin"

 Notes:
 * For security reasons, a SSL certificate is required for running CapoRSS in production mode.
 * The Postgres adapter is used in the production configuration by default.
-If you want to use MySQL, modify the Gemfile, comment the "dm-postgres-adapter" gem and uncomment the "dm-mysql-adapter" gem.
+If you want to use MySQL, comment the "dm-postgres-adapter" gem and uncomment the "dm-mysql-adapter" gem in the Gemfile.

 ### Heroku and AppFog